 Cardio, by itself, is not a very effective way to promote fat loss.

-In a review of several hundred weight loss studies, Dr. Wayne Miller and colleagues at The George Washington University Medical Center set out to determine if adding aerobic exercise to a low-calorie diet accelerates weight loss .
+Back in 1997, Dr Wayne Miller and colleagues at The George Washington University Medical Center set out to determine if adding aerobic exercise to a low-calorie diet accelerates weight loss .

-What they found was that diet and aerobic exercise provides only a very marginal benefit (in terms of weight loss) when compared to diet alone.
+Miller and his associates examined 493 studies carried out between 1969 and 1994.
+What they found was that diet and exercise provides only a very marginal benefit when compared to diet alone.

-Average weight loss after a 15-week program of regular aerobic exercise was seven pounds.
+The average amount of weight lost after a 15-week program of regular aerobic exercise was seven pounds.
 Over the same period, dieting cut weight by roughly 17 pounds.
 When exercise and diet were combined, average weight loss was 20 pounds — just three pounds more than diet alone.

-As part of the HERITAGE Family Study, one of the largest well-controlled training studies of its kind, researchers followed a large group of 557 men and women as they embarked on a 20-week exercise program .
+As part of the HERITAGE Family Study, one of the largest training studies of its kind, researchers followed a large group of 557 men and women as they embarked on a 20-week exercise program .